Solar 101: the 4 numbers that matter

 Excess solar power sold back to the grid when you are producing more than your home needs

-Key Insight: Two homes with identical solar production and home consumption can have completely different import/export patterns based on when they use electricity.
+Key insight: Two homes with identical solar production and home consumption can have completely different import/export patterns based on when they use electricity.
 This is why there's no universal "best" plan.

 Now that you understand imports and exports are what matter, let's look at who controls these rates in Texas.